Double Materiality | Fiegenbaum Solutions

 • Standardized methods for recording environmental impacts

 The PEF approach reduces the methodological flexibility allowed by ISO standards, ensuring a more consistent evaluation.
+PEFCRs enable a comparable life cycle assessment across products within the same group.
 For example, PEFCRs specify which datasets and impact categories must be used, minimizing ambiguity and increasing comparability across products (source).
+The PEF methodology has additional structure and requirements compared to the traditional LCA framework, increasing the level of standardization of the methodology.
 The next section explains the difference between PEF and conventional LCA methods in more detail.

 PEF vs. Standard LCA Methods